GLOBAL MARKETS-World stock index hits record, dollar softer after Fed

 * A320neo jets involved in two incidents with Indian carriers

-* MSCI's ACWI hits all-time high, S&P sets new record close * Treasury yields fall to two-week low, later turn higher * Oil hits nine-month high above $115 on Iraqi tensions * Dollar sags after Fed lowers long-term rate outlook (Updates to close of U.S. markets) By Herbert Lash NEW YORK, June 19 A leading global stock index hit an all-time high and the dollar eased on Thursday, a day after the Federal Reserve lowered its forecast for target U.S. interest rates in the long term, an outlook that lifted risk appetite around the world.
-Wall Street rebounded just before the close, with the S&P 500 again setting a record closing high, a day after the Fed expressed confidence that the U.S. economic recovery was on track.
+* MSCI's ACWI hits all-time high; Wall Street slips * Treasury yields fall to two-week low on dovish Fed tone * Oil hits nine-month high above $115 on Iraqi tensions * Dollar sags after Fed lowers long-term rate outlook (Adds oil settlement prices) By Herbert Lash NEW YORK, June 19 A leading global stock index hit an all-time high and the dollar eased on Thursday, a day after the Federal Reserve lowered its forecast for target U.S. interest rates in the long term, an outlook that lifted risk appetite around the world.
+Stocks on Wall Street fell slightly, a day after the benchmark S&P 500 hit a record on Wednesday when the Fed expressed confidence the U.S. economic recovery was on track.
 Stocks in Europe rose to six-year highs and equities in Asia posted strong gains, while U.S. Treasuries yields fell to two-week lows on the Fed's more dovish tone at the close of its two-day meeting on Wednesday.
 Yields later rebounded.
 The dollar sank to three-week lows as many traders had expected the Fed to take a more hawkish stance because of recent signs of a pick-up in price pressure.
 Steven Einhorn, vice chairman of hedge fund Omega Advisors Inc, said the bull market in U.S. equities is not over and that the S&P 500 will rise another 3 to 5 percent by year-end.
 "There is still a good deal of time and price left in it, though I would say that given the advance we have made year-to-date, that the upside between now and year-end is respectable but not anything other than respectable," Einhorn told Reuters.
-MSCI's all-country world index, which includes about 85 percent of global investable equities, rose 0.6 percent to pass an all-time high set in November 2007.
-In Europe, the FTSEurofirst 300 index of regional shares rose 0.59 percent to close at 1,395.58 after touching a six-year high.
-The Dow Jones industrial average rose 14.84 points, or 0.09 percent, to 16,921.46.
-The S&P 500 gained 2.5 points, or 0.13 percent, to 1,959.48 and the Nasdaq Composite dropped 3.51 points, or 0.08 percent, to 4,359.326.
-U.S. Treasuries prices retreated after the government had to pay more to sell $7 billion in new inflation-protected 30-year debt and investors reworked positions after the Fed meeting.
-Benchmark 10-year notes fell 3/32 in price to yield 2.6278 percent.
+MSCI's all-country world index, which includes about 85 percent of global investable equities, rose 0.46 percent to pass an all-time high set in November 2007.
+In Europe, the FTSEurofirst 300 index of regional shares rose 0.59 percent to close at 1,395.58 points after earlier touching a six-year high.
+The Dow Jones industrial average fell 12.2 points, or 0.07 percent, to 16,894.42.
+The S&P 500 lost 0.44 points, or 0.02 percent, to 1,956.54 and the Nasdaq Composite dropped 9.48 points, or 0.22 percent, to 4,353.355.
+Benchmark 10-year notes fell 2/32 in price to yield 2.6224 percent.
+In Europe, peripheral euro zone bond yields headed back toward historic lows.
+German bund futures ticked up 68 points to settle at 146.14.
 The greenback touched a three-week low against a basket of currencies at 80.147.
-The euro strengthened to a 10-day high against the dollar while sterling advanced to its highest versus the greenback since October 2008.
-The euro gained 0.07 percent to $1.3604, while the dollar rebounded against the yen, rising 0.03 percent to 101.94 yen.
+The euro strengthened to a 10-day high against the dollar, while sterling advanced to its highest level versus the greenback since October 2008.
+The euro gained 0.07 percent to $1.3605, while the dollar rebounded against the yen, rising 0.05 percent to 101.96.
 Brent crude hit a nine-month high above $115 a barrel on concerns heavy fighting in Iraq could limit oil supply from OPEC's second-biggest producer.
 Brent rose 80 cents to settle at $115.06 a barrel.
 The U.S. crude oil futures contract for July, which expires on Friday, rose 46 cents to settle at $106.43 a barrel.
-(Reporting by Herbert Lash; Additional reporting by Jamie McGeever in London; Editing by Meredith Mazzilli, Chizu Nomiyama, Leslie Adler and James Dalgleish)
+(Reporting by Herbert Lash; Additional reporting by Jamie McGeever in London; Editing by Meredith Mazzilli, Chizu Nomiyama and Leslie Adler)

 * A320neo jets involved in two incidents with Indian carriers